 Professor of Islam and the West

 Prof.dr.
 Maurits S. Berger, LLM (1964) is a lawyer and Arabist.
-He holds the chair of Islam and the West at Leiden University Centre for the Study of Religion (LUCSoR), and is a senior research associate with the Clingendael Institute for International Relations in The Hague.
+He is professor of Islam and the West and holds the Sultan of Oman Chair for Oriental Studies at Leiden University, and is a senior research associate with the Clingendael Institute for International Relations in The Hague.
 He has worked as a lawyer in Amsterdam, and as a researcher and journalist in Cairo and Damascus.

 Leiden Islam Blog